udacity/ipnd-webcasts/Stage_3/2015-09-29-List_Comprehensions/README.md

 * How to use generators and the yield statement to create a "disposable", iterable data structure
 * Why speed and memory efficiency are desirable to have in code, balanced with code readability

-TECHNICAL NOTE: In the webcast it was said that tuples and generators are iterable data structures -- this is not true of an individual tuple and not true in the technical sense of an iterable structure.
+TECHNICAL NOTE: In the webcast it was said that tuples and generators are iterable data structures -- this is not true of an individual tuple and not true in the technical sense of a generator.
 What was meant is a list of tuples is an iterable structure, and that the elements of a generator can be traversed at most once.

 # What is a List Comprehension?